Skip to main content

 • The Hypothalamic-Pituitary-Thyroid (HPT) Axis ∞ This axis governs your metabolism.
 The hypothalamus produces Thyrotropin-Releasing Hormone (TRH), prompting the pituitary to release Thyroid-Stimulating Hormone (TSH).
 TSH then instructs the thyroid gland to produce thyroxine (T4) and triiodothyronine (T3), the hormones that set the metabolic pace for every cell in your body.
 A disruption here can lead to conditions like hypothyroidism, causing widespread symptoms such as fatigue, weight gain, and cognitive slowing.

 These axes do not operate in isolation.
 They are in constant communication, influencing and regulating one another in a dynamic feedback system.
-For instance, high levels of chronic stress and cortisol from a dysregulated HPA axis can suppress the HPG axis, leading to or irregular menstrual cycles.
+For instance, high levels of chronic stress and cortisol from a dysregulated HPA axis can suppress the HPG axis, leading to low testosterone or irregular menstrual cycles.

 Similarly, an underactive thyroid can slow down the clearance of other hormones, creating further imbalances.
 This is why a symptom like fatigue is rarely due to a single cause; it is often the result of a systemic disruption across multiple hormonal pathways.